patrick-kidger/equinox/docs/faq.md

         self.linear1 = shared_linear
         self.linear2 = shared_linear
 ```
 in which the same object is saved multiple times in the model.

-Don't do this!

-After making some gradient updates you'll find that `self.linear1` and `self.linear2` are now different.
+However, after making some gradient updates you'll find that `self.linear1` and `self.linear2` are now different.

-Recall that in Equinox, models are PyTrees.
-Meanwhile, JAX treats all PyTrees as *trees*: that is, the same object does not appear more in the tree than once.
-(If it did, then it would be a *directed acyclic graph* instead.)
-If JAX ever encounters the same object multiple times then it will unwittingly make independent copies of the object whenever it transforms the overall PyTree.

-The resolution is simple: just don't store the same object in multiple places in the PyTree.
+This is intended.
+In Equinox+JAX, models are Py*Trees*, not DAGs.
+(Directed acyclic graphs.)
+This is basically just an arbitrary choice JAX made a long time ago in its design, but it does generally make reasoning about your code fairly easy.
+(You never need to track if an object is used in multiple places.)

+That said, it can sometimes happen that you really do want to tie together multiple nodes in your PyTree.
+If this is the case, then use [`equinox.nn.Shared`][], which provides this behaviour.
+(It stores things as a tree, and then inserts a reference to each node into the right place whenever you need it.)

-You can check for whether you have duplicate nodes by using the [`equinox.tree_check`][] function.
+You can also check for whether you have duplicate nodes by using the [`equinox.tree_check`][] function.

 ## How do I input higher-order tensors (e.g. with batch dimensions) into my model?